lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 Chapter 2.5.2 PulseAudio Volume Control
 ========================================

-Pulse Audio volume control is the default volume mixer for Lubuntu.
+PulseAudio Volume Control is the default volume mixer for Lubuntu.

 Usage
 ------